The Oz Artist as King: W.W. Denslow’s Bermuda Fairy Tale

 “So you can see that people who were imaginative and exciting,” Frith said, “getting into this world of publishing where it was all new and exciting and things were in color … (and you had) mass readership.
 Then yeah, where does that lead?
 Ooo that takes you on the stage!
 Shows!
 Oh my God, where does that take you?
 How about radio?!”

-Or an extravaganza.
+Or an Extravaganza

 Ah yes.
 The Pearl and the Pumpkin musical extravaganza.
 Was it a folly or a natural next step for a successful artist and showman?
 A leap of faith at a time when big things seemed possible?